 - Send images separate from text in JPEG or TIFF formats.
 Do not embed images in word processing documents.

 - Color laser copies of digital photographs cannot be used.

 - Identify everyone in the photo by name and title.
 Make sure names are spelled correctly.

-Submit news items 3 months in advance of the scheduled event date.
+Submit news items three (3) months in advance of the scheduled event date.
+Content deadline is the 20th of each month.
 For example, if you want to publicize an event scheduled in July, you’ll want the item to appear in the June issue.
-The deadline for the June issue is April.
+The deadline for the June issue is April 20.

 Typically, releases range in length from 150 words to a maximum of approximately 500 words and electronic submissions are encouraged.
 Be thorough, factual, and concise, and provide:

 - Who—The name of the chapter.
 Use both first and last names of all individuals, title/position, company and affiliation, and other details.

 - What—What’s this all about?
 Spell out the basic data.

 - When—Day, date, location, etc. Don’t write “next Tuesday.”
 Instead, be specific: “Tuesday, June 4, 2019.”